If you are facing a drunk driving charge and are looking for a Michigan DUI lawyer, you undoubtedly want useful information right away.

 Making the Call

-When you call, we’ll have a few of our own questions, as well:
+When you call, we’ll be happy to answer your questions, but we'll also have a few of our own:

 - Where were you arrested?